 Symptoms of anthracnose include small beige, brown, or black spots.
 Dead areas on leaves can be more irregular on trees such as ash and maple while sycamore and oak anthracnose spots will show along the leaf veins.

-What Causes These Leaf Spot Diseases?
+What Causes Leaf Spot Diseases?

-1. Waste piles
+1. Garden waste piles

-3. Lack of Light and Airflow
+3. Lack of sunlight and airflow

-4. Wet Conditions
+4. Wet conditions

 Tips for Treating and Preventing Leaf Spot Diseases

-If you have significant leaf spot problems on large trees, hiring an Arborist is recommended.
+If you have significant leaf spot problems on large trees, hiring an arborist is recommended.
 There are, however, many preventative steps and treatments that you can use yourself.